Reactive-Extensions/RxJS/doc/readme.md

 ## Getting to Know RxJS Libraries ##

 There are many libraries that make up the Reactive Extensions for JavaScript, so it may be a little daunting at first to know which ones to include.
 This will serve as a guide for which libraries you might need.
-For most operations you'll only need the newly defined [RxJS-Lite](libraries/rx.lite.md), but you may find you need more operators, so you start with [RxJS Core](libraries/rx.md) and add additional files to mix in functionality as you need it.
+For most operations you'll only need [RxJS-Lite](libraries/rx.lite.md), but you may find you need more operators, so you start with [RxJS Core](libraries/rx.md) and add additional files to mix in functionality as you need it.

 - [`rx.lite.js`](libraries/rx.lite.md)
 - [`rx.js`](libraries/rx.md)